qmlbook/qmlbook/en/ch04/index.rst

 .. index:: Item, Rectangle, Text, MouseArea, Image, gradients

 Elements can be grouped into visual and non-visual elements.
-A visual element (like the ``Rectangle``) has a geometry and normally present an area on the screen.
+A visual element (like the ``Rectangle``) has a geometry and normally presents an area on the screen.
 A non-visual element (like a ``Timer``) provides general functionality, normally used to manipulate the visual elements.

 Currently, we will focus on the fundamental visual elements, such as ``Item``, ``Rectangle``, ``Text``, ``Image`` and ``MouseArea``.